sweetheartdraws/sweetheart.github.io/tutorial.md

 layout: page
 permalink: /tutorial
 ---

-## For viewers
+# Pawn commands
+Assuming you want to join the colony these commands are what will be most useful to you.
+You can only have a single pawn at a time.
 Here is a list of commands that will be helpful to you.

 ### NOTE:
-therese following commands use the "c$" prefix and cost money
+these following commands use the "c$" prefix and cost money

-Buying a pawn:
+# Buying a pawn:
 Purchases a pawn and has them join the colony.
 They will have your name.
 All the below commands will affect your pawn.
 Command: pawn
 Price: 2917